Luxtoday

 Class 2

-This system has worked this way for quite some time and the problem is that it penalizes single people enormously.
+This system has worked this way for quite some time and the problem is that it penalises single people.
 For this reason, there has recently been a petition to review the tax classes that have piled up 5,500 signatures, which is more than the 4,500 signatures needed for a debate in the Chamber of Deputies.

 If you work in Luxembourg, your employer will normally withhold your income tax from your wages and transfer it to the tax authorities on your behalf.
 At the end of the tax year, you will need to file a tax return and pay your taxes directly to the tax authorities.